 Successful completion of the modules in semester 1-4 except for up to two modules.
 The module Internship [IW1EXPRAK] and the law modules [IW1JURA1,2,3] are not relevant in this calculation.

-The course Insurance Marketing [26323] is offered in winter term 2010/11 and is held by Dr. Edmund Schwake.
-Furthermore the course is offered irregularly.
+The course Insurance Marketing [2530323] is offered irregularly.
 For further information, see: http://insurance.fbv.uni-karlsruhe.de

 This module was formerly named Insurance Management.

 Module: Topics in Finance I [IW3BWLFBV5]

 Coordination: Marliese Uhrig-Homburg, Martin E. Ruckes